-- Intra-arterial line: insertion of an intra-arterial line should only be considered in patients with persistent heart failure and a low systolic blood pressure despite treatment.
+- Insertion of an intra-arterial line should only be considered in patients with persistent heart failure and a low systolic blood pressure despite treatment.

-- Pulmonary artery catheterisation: right heart catheterisation does not have a general role in the management of acute heart failure, but may help in the treatment of a minority of selected patients with acute heart failure.
+- Right heart catheterisation does not have a general role in the management of acute heart failure, but may help in the treatment of a minority of selected patients with acute heart failure.

-- Angiotensin-converting enzyme (ACE) inhibitor/angiotensin-II receptor antagonist (AIIRA): in patients with reduced EF not already receiving an ACE inhibitor (or AIIRA), this treatment should be started as soon as possible, blood pressure and renal function permitting.
+- This treatment should be started as soon as possible, blood pressure and renal function permitting.